julianlam/feps/fep/61cf/fep-61cf.md

 On failure it can also return a result with `success` set to false.

 4. The signed request issued in step 2 completes.
-The client decodes the JSON response and verifies that `success` is true.
+The home instance decodes the JSON response and verifies that `success` is true.
 Next it decodes the Base64-encoded encrypted token and decrypts it using the actor's private key.

 If successful, it takes the original `bdest` destination URL, adds the query parameter: `owt=<decrypted token>`, and redirects the user's browser to it.

-5. The user arrives back at the server.
-The server sees the `owt=` query parameter and checks its local storage for the token which it saved in step 3.
+5. The user arrives back at the target instance.
+The target instance sees the `owt=` query parameter and checks its local storage for the token which it saved in step 3.

-If found, this token contains the user's verified identity, and the server logs them in, overriding any existing login they may have.
+If found, this token identifies the remote user, and the target instance logs them in, overriding any existing login they may have.
 The token is also deleted from local storage so that it cannot be redeemed more than once.

 ## Additional notes

-### Server's login check
+### Target instance's login check

-To support logged in users, the server needs some logic to identify their requests.
+To support logged in users, the target instance needs some logic to identify their requests.
 Normally this is done by checking for a valid session cookie.
 To support OpenWebAuth this logic must be extended to also check for the `zid=` and `owt=` query parameters.

 Some corner cases are possible here.
-For instance, the user could already be logged in to the server when the OWA login flow begins.
+For instance, the user could already be logged in to the target instance when the OWA login flow begins.

-When the OpenWebAuth flow succeeds, the `owt=` query parameter will identify the user who is logged in to the client instance.
+When the OpenWebAuth flow succeeds, the `owt=` query parameter will identify the user who is logged in to the home instance.
 This will be a user from the domain in the original `zid=` parameter, but may not be the exact same user.

-### Server's token endpoint
+### Target instance's token endpoint

 This endpoint should accept both GET and POST requests.
-Some clients will issue POSTs with random bodies.
+Some home instances will issue POSTs with random bodies.

-Real clients add an additional signed header, "`X-Open-Web-Auth`", containing a random string.
-Servers do not use this header and so its purpose is unclear from the code.
-It is possible that it is intended to prevent an attack.

-### Client's `/magic` endpoint
+### Home instance's `/magic` endpoint

-The implementation of this endpoint needs to request a login token from the server.
+The implementation of this endpoint needs to request a login token from the target instance.
 This requires it to prove possession of the user's private key, first to calculate a signature for the request and then to decrypt the returned token.
-These are the only places in the protocol where the private key is needed, implying that only the client needs to be a Fediverse instance.
-The server only needs access to public keys, meaning that OpenWebAuth can be used to allow users to log into things that are not instances.
+These are the only places in the protocol where the private key is needed, implying that only the home instance needs to be a Fediverse instance.
+The target instance only needs access to public keys, meaning that OpenWebAuth can be used to allow users to log into things that are not instances.

 ## Implementations

 OpenWebAuth was developed as part of the Hubzilla / Streams family of projects.
-More recently it has been proposed for inclusion in Mastodon and PixelFed.
+More recently it has been added to Friendica and proposed for inclusion in Mastodon and PixelFed.

 There is a [wiki page](https://hz.eenoog.org/wiki/pascal/Fediverse%2820%29OpenWebAuth%2820%29support/Home) which lists the current implementation status and links to the relevant pull requests.

 ## Security Considerations

 The purpose of OpenWebAuth is to provide a strong guarantee of a user's identity to the web sites that they visit.
 This is often considered undesirable and consideration should be given to preventing this information from leaking to sites which may not be acting in the user's best interests.

+This consideration may involve policies such as displaying a consent screen to the user or otherwise allowing them to choose which target instances they are willing to authenticate themselves to.
+The user's browser is redirected to their home instance at step 2, giving it an opportunity to implement policies such as these.

+Unused `owt=` login tokens are deleted after a couple of minutes.
+This protects against a potential DoS attack which could fill up the target instance's storage with unused tokens.

 ## Copyright